-Frame Relay supports encapsulation of all supported protocols except bridging in conformance with RFC 1294, allowing interoperability between multiple vendors.
+Frame Relay supports encapsulation of all supported protocols except bridging in conformance with RFC 1490, allowing interoperability between multiple vendors.
 Use the IETF form of Frame Relay encapsulation if your router is connected to another vendor's equipment across a Frame Relay network.
 IETF encapsulation is supported at either the interface level or on a per-DLCI (map entry) basis.

-For an example of how to enable Frame Relay and set the encapsulation method, see the sections "Configurations Using IETF Encapsulation Example" and "Two Routers in Static Mode Example" later in this chapter.
-Also see the "Configuring Interfaces" chapter in you want to configure subinterfaces on serial interfaces running Frame Relay encapsulation.
+For an example of how to enable Frame Relay and set the encapsulation method, see the sections "IETF Encapsulation Examples" and "Two Routers in Static Mode Example" later in this chapter.
+Also see the "Configuring Interfaces" chapter if you want to configure subinterfaces on serial interfaces running Frame Relay encapsulation.